Meena Kandasamy: Professional career

+She was elected a Fellow of the Royal Society of Literature in 2022.

 As activist

 Meena works closely with issues of caste and gender and how society puts people into stereotypical roles on the basis of these categories.
-She has faced threats for her fearless criticism of the Hindu society, to which she says, "This threat of violence shouldn’t dictate what you are going to write or hinder you in any manner.”
+She has faced threats for her fearless criticism of the Hindu society, to which she says: "This threat of violence shouldn't dictate what you are going to write or hinder you in any manner."

 In 2012, a group of Dalit students of Osmania University, Hyderabad, organised a beef eating festival to protest against the "food fascism" in hostels.
 The right-wing student group Akhil Bharatiya Vidyarthi Parishad (ABVP) staged protests against the event and organisers.
 Meena attended the festival and spoke in support of it.
 She faced incessant abuse online as a result.
-The Network of Women in Media India (WMNI) released a press statement condemning the attack on her.
+The Network of Women in Media India (NWMI) released a press statement condemning the attack on her.

 As translator

 Meena has translated prose and poetry from Tamil.
 She has translated the work of Periyar E. V. Ramasamy, Thol.
 Thirumavalavan and Tamil Eelam writers such as Kasi Anandan, Cheran and VIS Jayapalan into English.
-Speaking about her role as translator, she says "I know that there is no limit, no boundary, no specific style guide to poetry—that you are free to experiment, that you are free to find your own voice, that you are free to flounder and also free to fail once in a while because all this happens all the time when you translate."
+Speaking about her role as translator, she says: "I know that there is no limit, no boundary, no specific style guide to poetry—that you are free to experiment, that you are free to find your own voice, that you are free to flounder and also free to fail once in a while because all this happens all the time when you translate."
+In 2023, she released Thirukkural: The Book of Desire, a feminist translation of Book III of the Tirukkural.

 As actor

-Meena made her acting debut in the Malayalam film, Oraalppokkam.
-It was the first online crowd funded independent Malayalam feature film.
+Meena made her acting debut in the 2014 Malayalam film Oraalppokkam.
+It was the first online crowdfunded independent Malayalam feature film.